 Go on a group outing.
 A morning at a museum and a formal lunch is perfect for small teams.
 Skip the decor or party favors and spend on a luxurious lunch.

 Use a theme for your gift exchange.
 Update a white elephant gift exchange simple and work-appropriate with a book or cookbook swap or gift each other desk upgrades.

 Host a toy drive for families in need in your community.
+Looking for the perfect party idea for your company holiday party?
 Spread holiday cheer together, organizing or wrapping gifts before dropping them off.

-Turn water into wine: Take a tip from stationer Cheree Berry “One year we had the party in our office, so we turned our water cooler into a wine cooler.
+Turn water into wine: Take one of the holiday party ideas designer’s tips from stationer Cheree Berry “One year we had the party in our office, so we turned our water cooler into a wine cooler.
 Out of this came our Wine Cooler invitation.
 It’s a festive spin on a universal office motif.
 And yes, the water came out slightly pink the next day.”

 Rent a party bus.
 The founders of Sugar Paper once hired a party bus and toured the speakeasy bars of downtown Los Angeles.
 Food was served street-side from a taco truck.